tamzidr/tamzidr.com/content/posts/1711834333510-new-article/index.md

 5. **Sync Changes to GitHub**: Finally, you need to push your committed changes to the remote GitHub repository using the `git push` command:
    ```
-   git push origin master
+   git push origin main
    ```
-   This command pushes your changes from the local `master` branch to the `origin` remote repository, which is typically GitHub.
+   This command pushes your changes from the local `main` branch to the `origin` remote repository, which is typically GitHub.

 And that's it!
 Your changes should now be synced to the remote GitHub repository.